Ford-Utilimaster FFV: Technical

 The right-hand drive Explorer chassis were built at Ford's St. Louis Assembly Plant, including an aluminum dash panel; the completed chassis were shipped to Utilimaster's Wakarusa, Indiana plant for final assembly.
 The ladder frame chassis had a C-shaped cross section and six cross-members.
 At 17 ft long, it is approximately 2 ft longer than an LLV and has a larger cargo volume.
-The cargo-area window was added to improve visibility over the LLV, especially for right-hand turns.
+Among the new safety features Utilimaster has added a window on the left hand side of the truck for better visibility in these right-hand-drive trucks.

 The FFV was equipped with a 3:55:1 final drive limited-slip rear axle, powered by the 4.0L Cologne V6 through a 5-speed automatic transmission.
 The engine had a peak output of 160 hp at 4,000 RPM and 225 lbft at 2,750 RPM.
 It rides on 15 in steel wheels and LT195/75R15C tires.
+Anecdotal evidence shows that some FFVs have four-wheel-drive.
 The FFV has an average observed fuel consumption of 6.9 mpgUS, worse than the 8.2 mpgUS of the LLVs and slightly better than the 6.3 mpgUS of the commercial off-the-shelf Mercedes Metris vans that have been used to supplement the fleet.